-- If the resistant weed is confined to relative small areas, take steps to prevent seed production.
+- If the resistant weed is confined to relatively small areas, take steps to prevent seed production.
 If the weed is still small enough to control with other herbicides, treat the affected spots.
-Alternatively, the weed could be removed by hand, or the crop in infested patches could be sacrificed and the weed controlled by destructive tillage or with the use of a non-selective spot herbicide application.
+Alternatively, the weed could be removed by hand, or the infested patches could be sacrificed and the weed controlled by destructive tillage or with the use of a non-selective spot herbicide application.
 Do not let resistant weeds go to seed.

 - Avoid moving seed or vegetative propagules to other fields and farms.
 Use a power washer or compressed air to help remove seed and plant parts from any equipment used in the field.
-If any fields have a history of herbicide resistant weeds, use farm equipment in those fields last.
+If any fields have a history of herbicide-resistant weeds, use farm equipment in those fields last.

-- Seek advice from the Cooperative Extension Service, your agricultural retailer, crop advisor, and/or University Extension weed specialist to assist in the long term planning of weed control in subsequent crops.
+- Seek advice from the Cooperative Extension Service, your agricultural retailer, crop advisor, and/or University Extension weed specialist to assist in the long-term planning of weed control in subsequent crops.

 Adhering to the resistance management principles outlined above will help delay or prevent resistance from recurring and prove beneficial in managing resistance the long term.